 Doolittle later wrote, “I felt lower than a frog’s posterior.
 This was my first combat mission.
 I planned it from the beginning and led it.
 I was sure it was my last.
 As far as I was concerned, it was a failure, and I felt there was no future for me in uniform now.
 Even if we successfully accomplished the first half of our mission, the second half had been to deliver the B-25s to our units in the China-Burma-India theater of operations.”

 But Doolittle had misjudged his success or the reaction of his superiors.
 He and most of the other pilots managed to sneak out of the country with Chinese assistance.
-For his daring-do he was awarded the Medal of Honor by President Franklin Roosevelt and promoted to brigadier-general, skipping two grades.
+For his daring-do he was awarded the Medal of Honor by President Franklin Roosevelt and promoted to brigadier-general.

 Although the material success of Doolittle’s raid was negligible, it had a tremendous, positive impact on American morale.
 It also, as expected, impacted Japanese morale and hastened Japanese plans to increase their defensive perimeter around their home islands, which required the smashing of the U.S. Navy’s carrier force.